gazialankus/Multiplication.Unity3d.Android/README.md

 Player requests a question by selecting coin type.
 If the player asked for a question to earn a silver coin, two random numbers between 2 and 15 will be generated for the player to multiply.
 When the player enters the correct answer, player will earn the coin and the question will be archived in the database with the solve time in seconds.
 Admin should be checking solve times to help prevent cheating.

+The game is created for a 240x320 screen, but it should scale semi-decently since I used UI anchors with screen percentages but it needs more work for the game to scale nicely for different screens.